Nearata/flarum-ext-copy-code-to-clipboard/README.md

 # Copy Code to Clipboard

-> A [Flarum](https://flarum.org) extension that allows the user to easly copy the text inside the code tag.
+> A [Flarum](https://flarum.org) extension that allows the user to easly copy the text inside a code tag.

 ![Imgur](https://i.imgur.com/ngRTa7P.png)